ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 }
 ```

-6. Finally, we will write our loop.
-In this loop, we will simply read the X, Y, and Z acceleraometer data from the IMU and write them to our characteristics accordingly:
+6. Every arduino sketch also has a main loop.
+In our loop, we will simply read the X, Y, and Z acceleraometer data from the IMU and write them to our characteristics accordingly:

 ```cpp
 void loop()